KaoutharBousbaa1/Kestra_NarutoAI/README.md

     ```

 ## Run the Project
-1. Open Docker Desktpp application
+1. Open Docker Desktop application
 2. Navigate to your Kestra project directory containing the `docker-compose.yml` file and run Kestra using run Docker Compose:
     ```sh
     docker-compose up -d